yashvirsinghgrewal-crypto/energyexperiments/README.md

 This repositery contains code accompanying the paper- Evaluating Meta-Reinforcement Learning through a HVAC Control Benchmark.
 It includes all the code with comments for reproducing the experiments described in the paper, as well as for testing our new meta-RL algorithms.

+The folder meta-exploration includes all our code for the variance seeking meta-exploration honours submission.

 # Dependencies
 This code makes use of the open sourced stable-baselines implementation of ACKTR algorithm and can be installed in the way described below.